Image Captioning via Compact Bidirectional Architecture: Approach

 Firstly, a pre-trained object detector~\cite{ren2015faster} represents an image \textit{I} as a set of region features.
-Then given the image region features, CBTIC aims to take advantage of bidirectional property in a single model to generate a sensible caption.
-The architecture of CBTIC model is illustrated in Figure~\ref{fig:framework}, which consists of an encoder and decoder.
+Then given the image region features, CBTrans aims to take advantage of bidirectional property in a single model to generate a sensible caption.
+The architecture of CBTrans model is illustrated in Fig.~\ref{fig:framework}, which consists of an encoder and decoder.